 TOURS: Hood’s 1864 Tennessee Campaign Part 2: Sherman Heads to the Sea and Hood Moves North (November 13-16, 2018), with Eric Jacobson and Len Riedel

-A native of Toledo, Ohio, Stephen received his bachelor’s degree from Wittenberg University and master’s degree from Bowling Green State University.
-He received his doctorate at the University of South Carolina.
-He is the director of the Parris Island Museum and the Cultural Resource Manager for the Marine Corps Recruit Depot located at Parris Island, South Carolina.
-In 1996 he was awarded the Department of the Navy’s Cultural Resources Management Award for individual excellence, and his cultural resources programs have won three Department of the Navy and one Department of Defense awards for excellence.
-He also serves as an adjunct history professor at the University South Carolina Beaufort and has three times received the USCB adjunct faculty member of the year award.
-A well-known lecturer, Stephen has been the featured speaker on Cunard passenger liners and Windspirit cruises.
-He has appeared on the Arts and Entertainment Channel, the History Channel, and the Discovery Channel, as well as in various British Broadcasting Company and South Carolina Education Television and Radio productions.
+A native of Toledo, Ohio, Stephen is director of the Parris Island Museum and the Cultural Resource Manager for the Marine Corps Recruit Depot on Parris Island, South Carolina.
+He also serves as an adjunct professor at the University of South Carolina-Beaufort.
+A well-known lecturer, he has appeared on the Arts and Entertainment Channel, the History Channel, and the Discovery Channel, as well as in various British Broadcasting Company and South Carolina Education Television and Radio productions.
 He has written and edited a number of works, including Lifeline of the Confederacy: Blockade Running During the Civil War and Gate of Hell: The Campaign for Charleston Harbor 1863, which was named by the South Carolina Historical Society as the best book written in 1994 on South Carolina history.
-He wrote the screen narrative for American Iliad: The Siege of Charleston, a docufilm on the Civil War in the Charleston area.
-His most recent works written in conjunction with Dr. Lawrence Rowland are Rebellion, Reconstruction, and Redemption: The History of Beaufort County 1861-1893; and Bridging the Sea Island’s Past and Present, 1893-2006: The History of Beaufort County, South Carolina, Volume 3.
 Stephen is an advisor to the South Carolina Battleground Preservation Trust, a past president of the Beaufort County Historical Society, and he serves on the editorial board for the South Carolina Historical Magazine.
 He lives in Beaufort, South Carolina.

 Scott is the BGES point of contact for numerous joint projects.
 A planner for Chesterfield County, he has designed and superintended the development of existing interpretative materials and literature for the county.
 He has drafted the 43 interpretative signs that BGES installed in support of the campaign, and he is active with the Chesterfield County Historical Society.
 He is the contributing author, researcher, and cartographer for the official Bermuda Hundred Campaign Tour Guide–a 58-page magazine chocked full of factual and interesting information about this tour.